ketankmr/Eclectika-17/README.md

 # Eclectika-17

 App for cultural fest of NIT Raipur, Consists of Network Requests and SQLITE Database.
-The app information about all events and compitions organized during the fest.
+The app gives information about all events and compitions organized during the fest.